“The Google Pixelbook is the best Chromebook ever made.”

 It’s not all bad.
 Assistant was fast when performing tasks it can handle, and it easily installed Android apps when we requested it.
 Still, it needs some work, and we think it makes Chrome OS harder to use.

-Simple, fast, and versatile, the Google Pixelbook is easy to like, and offers better hardware than any Chromebook sold so far.
+Simple, fast, and versatile, the Google Pixelbook is easy to like and offers better hardware than any Chromebook sold so far.
 Yet its flexibility has led to rough edges, bugs, and quirks, and competitors with hot new features like 4K panels, are in the works.

 Google also has the recent Pixel Slate, a detachable 2-in-1 tablet, though Chrome OS doesn’t quite feel like ready for it.
 Instead, interested in a Chromebook should consider either the Samsung’s Chromebook Pro or the HP Chromebook x2.
-Both machines are much less expensive at $599, and it has many of the same basic features including a high-resolution display, stylus support, 2-in-1 versatility, and Android app support.
-The price gap makes the Pixelbook look like a poor value, but make no mistake – it’s a sleeker, better device.
+Both machines are much less expensive but have a lot of the same basic features including a high-resolution display, stylus support, 2-in-1 versatility, and Android app support.
+The price gap makes the Pixelbook look like poor value, but make no mistake – it’s a sleeker, better device.

-Only if you’re a diehard Chrome OS fan and want the very best Chromebook available.
-The Pixelbook has much to recommend it, but also suffers annoying problems, and more work is needed to make Assistant and the Pixelbook Pen truly useful.
+Only if you’re a diehard Chrome OS fan and want the very best Chromebook available right now.
+The Pixelbook has much to recommend it but also suffers annoying problems, and more work is needed to make Assistant and the Pixelbook Pen truly useful.
 There is also likely to be a second-generation device debuting in the not-too-distant future too, so it may be better to hold off to see how that performs and whether it forces a price drop on the first-gen hardware.